alexmanrique/blog/_posts/2020-10-01-no-such-method-error.md

 In the picture above we have two different versions of Guava (16 and 25.1-android) that have the same class `PreConditions`.

-However, at compile time the method that is not found in runtime was found at compile.
 According to the Oracle <a href="https://docs.oracle.com/javase/7/docs/api/java/lang/NoSuchMethodError.html">documentation</a>, this error may occur at runtime if a class has been incompatibly changed.

-This normally happens with transitive dependencies which are the ones that you import indirectly from a library into your project.
+This error appears when we have transitive dependencies which are the ones that you import indirectly from a library into your project.

 A real example
 --------------------------